Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 On this trip, I wanted to visit some developing islands, the kinds that had infrastructure but were much less visited than the perennial favorites.
 After poring over descriptions of islands, I eventually settled on Koh Phayam, an island off the coast of Ranong Province near the Myanmar border.

-Our bungalow was simple and lovely, one of few places on the island with 24-hour electricity.
-The promised wifi didn’t work whatsoever, but we had phone signal and could tether.
+My bungalow was simple and lovely, one of few places on the island with 24-hour electricity.
+The promised wifi didn’t work whatsoever, but I had phone signal and could tether.

-PP Land’s beach seemed good in theory, but once we saw it in person, we didn’t feel comfortable venturing into the water.
+PP Land’s beach seemed good in theory, but once I saw it in person, I didn’t feel comfortable venturing into the water.

-That said, there was far more to Phayam than the isolated corner where our resort stood, and we set off on a motorbike.
-Mario wielded the crazy roads with aplomb as I squeezed my eyes shut.
+That said, there was far more to Phayam than the isolated corner where my resort stood, and I set off on a motorbike.

-We began our exploration at Long Beach, the main beach of Koh Phayam.
-The maps we had seen made it look like the beach was covered with guesthouses, one after the other.
+I began my exploration at Long Beach, the main beach of Koh Phayam.
+The maps I had seen made it look like the beach was covered with guesthouses, one after the other.
 The actual beach looked nothing like that.
 It was empty, the few guesthouses hidden in the forest just off shore, signs reading “Electricity 6-10 PM.”

 It was high season.
 Where were all the people?